 Beaver Builder starts a $99 for the premium plugin.
 You can see the pricing and the features for each tier here.

-Elementor is one of the newest and fastest growing page builders.
-It has an easy to use drag and drop function like the other page builders.
+Elementor is one of the newest and fastest-growing page builders.
+It has an easy to use drag and drop functionality like the other page builders.

-Like many of the other page builders, Elementor is open source, but it also has a pro version.
+Like many of the other page builders, Elementor is an open-source, but it also has a pro version.
 Elementor starts at $49 for a one-year license which includes some really cool features such as Live Custom CSS, Embed Anywhere, and loads of Pro templates.